-We drove the little dude to school, with dad following in my packed SUV.
-Mr. Wonderful let me ride with him, allowing me to squeeze in the last few precious hours.
+We drove little brother to school in C’s car, with dad following in my packed SUV.
+Mr. Wonderful let me ride with my boy, allowing me to squeeze in the last few precious hours.
 After dropping his brother off, we rendezvoused for breakfast.

-Once we got settled my husband asked, “What Shakespeare play had that dad who gave the good advice to his son?
+Once we settled in at a table my husband asked, “What Shakespeare play had that dad who gave the good advice to his son?
 ‘Neither a borrower nor a lender be…’”

 Then he looked across the table with a smirk and said, “Dad, don’t be a Polonius.”